macumbista/vectorsynthesis/02.vector_synthesis-wkt_parser/README.txt

 https://mygeodata.cloud/converter/svg-to-wkt

+(This site allows a limited number of conversions, so if you intend to use it often I recommend visiting it via a Tor browser which will anonymize your use.)

 You will have a CSV (comma separated values) file with WKT inside.
 Open the file and look for strings within “ “ (quote marks), for example: